What a girl can’t and won’t deny: her love for a sweet treat

 Protecting Your Energy

-I think more people need to understand and realize that there’s no issue in wanting to protect your own energy and maintain your peace.
+I think more people need to understand and realize that there’s no issue in wanting to protect your own energy or maintain your peace.
 Personally, I don’t see any value or advantage in allowing your peace to be interfered with for the sake of someone else.

 Why it Matters